YaroslavHavrylovych/eafall/README.md

 # EAFall

-The Private game project started at the mid of 2013 as a hobby and still in progress.
+The game project started at the mid of 2013.
-Starting from the April 2015 has at least one the fully dedicated developer.
+Starting from the April 2015 has at least one the fully dedicated developer till 2016.
+Huge pause was till August 2016.
+In progress again.
+Take a look on the repo usage to get updated info.

 Project wiki you can find [here](https://bitbucket.org/yaroslav_havrylovych/eafall/wiki/Home).